gpaspala/PFCands/readme.md

     - PF_pt, PF_eta, PF_phi, PF_charge, PF_mass,
 	- PF_fromPV: the PV fitting status for charged particles
 	- PF_puppiWeight: puppiWeight for PF candidates
-- The root files can be read into memory with uproot (https://github.com/scikit-hep/uproot3).
+- The root files can be read into memory with uproot (https://github.com/scikit-hep/uproot4).

+## Prepare the enviroment with uproot
 ```
 conda create -n DeepPuppi python=3.8
 conda activate DeepPuppi
+pip install uproot
+pip install awkward
-pip install uproot3
+pip install matplotlib
 ```

+One example of reading these files and making a basic plot can be found from the demo `demo.py`